JuliaText/WordTokenizers.jl/README.md

   (To me it seems like a weird historical thing that NLTK has 2 successive variation on improving the Penn tokenizer, but for now I am matching it and having both.
 See [[NLTK#2005]](https://github.com/nltk/nltk/issues/2005))

  - **Reversible Tokenizer:** (`rev_tokenize` and `rev_detokenize`) This tokenizer splits on punctuations, space and special symbols.
 The generated tokens can be de-tokenized by using the `rev_detokenizer` function into the state before tokenization.
  - **TokTok Tokenizer:** (`toktok_tokenize`) This tokenizer is a simple, general tokenizer, where the input has one sentence per line; thus only final period is tokenized.
-Tok-tok has been tested on and gives reasonably good results for English, Persian, Russian, Czech, French, German, Vietnamese, Tajik, and a few others. **(default tokenizer)**
+This is an enhanced version of the [original toktok Tokenizer](https://github.com/jonsafari/tok-tok).
+It has been tested on and gives reasonably good results for English, Persian, Russian, Czech, French, German, Vietnamese, Tajik, and a few others. **(default tokenizer)**
  - **Tweet Tokenizer:** (`tweet_tokenizer`) NLTK's casual tokenizer for that is solely designed for tweets.
 Apart from twitter specific, this tokenizer has good handling for emoticons, and other web aspects like support for HTML Entities.
 This closely matches NLTK's `nltk.tokenize.TweetTokenizer`